cloneforyou/leapp/README.md

 **Leapp** is a Cross-Platform Cloud access App, built on top of [Electron](https://github.com/electron/electron).

-The App is designed to **manage and secure Cloud Access in multi-account environments.**
+The App is designed to **manage and secure Cloud Access in multi-account environments,** and it is available for MacOS, Windows, and Linux.

 For more information about features go to [our documentation](https://docs.leapp.cloud/).